Linsanity81/linsanity81.github.io/_pages/about.md

 Rulin Chen is currently a Ph.D. candidate at <a href="https://https://sutd-cgl.github.io/">Computer Graphics Laboratory (CGL)</a>, SUTD, Singapore, under supervision of Prof. Peng Song.
 He finished his Bachelor degree at Shantou University, China.
 The topic of his study mainly focuses on designing 3D assemblies using assembly-aware computational methods.
 Particularly, his work can be applied to design high-level interlocking puzzles.

 # 📖 Educations
-- *Ph.D. in Computer Graphics, Computer Graphics Laboratory, SUTD, Singapore* 2020.09 -
+- *Ph.D. in Computer Graphics, Computer Graphics Laboratory, SUTD, Singapore*, 2020.09 -
 - *Bachelor in Electrical Information Engineering, Shantou University*, 2016.09 - 2020.06

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2022.03*: &nbsp;🎉🎉 One paper has been accepted by Siggraph 2022.
+- *2022.02*: Pass the QPE and become a Ph.D candidate.
+- *2020.09*: Enrolled as a Ph.D. student at CGL, SUTD under supervision of Prof. Peng Song.

 # 📝 Publications